mysociety/alaveteli/docs/installing/next_steps.md

   `sudo service alaveteli restart`

-You can use the same process (logged in as your admin account) to add or remove superuser admin status to any users that are subsequently added to your site.
+You can use the same process (logged in as your admin account) to add or remove the admin role from any users that are subsequently added to your site.
-If you accidentally remove admin privilege from all accounts (try not to do this, though!), you can enable the emergency user by editing the `general.yml` file and restarting Alaveteli.
+If you accidentally remove the admin role from all accounts (try not to do this, though!), you can enable the emergency user by editing the `general.yml` file and restarting Alaveteli.